-Hayakuchi Kotoba: Japanese Tongue Twisters to Improve Your Pronunciation ~早口言葉で日本語の発音力アップ~
+Hayakuchi Kotoba (早口言葉): Japanese Tongue Twisters for Pronunciation Practice

 If you want to improve your Japanese pronunciation in a fun way that doesn’t involve a textbook or memorization, you’re in the right place!

-In this video, we’re focusing on 早口言葉 (hayakuchi kotoba) - or Japanese tongue twisters - as a way for you to improve your overall pronunciation in a fun way.
-First, we’ll look at why they’re useful, how to practice, and then we’ll look at 4 example 早口言葉 that every native Japanese speaker knows.
+Let’s focus on hayakuchi kotoba (早口言葉) - or Japanese tongue twisters - as a way for you to improve your overall pronunciation in a fun way.
+First, we’ll look at why they’re useful, how to practice, and then we’ll look at 4 example hayakuchi kotoba that every native Japanese speaker knows.

-Tongue twisters are really good for praticing your pronunciation and enunciation because they’re designed to mess with them so you need to focus more than usual to say them correctly.
+Tongue twisters are really good for pronunciation practice, rhythem, and articulation because they’re designed to be difficult.
+They’re full of traps so you need to focus more than usual speech to say them correctly.

 If you’re not sure what a mora is, no problem!

 A mora is kind of like a timed syllable.
-It’s not exactly that, but it’s what you need to know for now.
+It’s not exactly the same, but it’s what you need to know for now.
 Apart from sounds like kya or myu or pyo, which are called yoon, usually one kana is one mora.

-Shorter 早口言葉 can be practiced in sets of 3 to really test yourself!
+Shorter hayakuchi kotoba (早口言葉) can be practiced in sets of 3 to really test yourself!

 And of course, feel free to turn it into a game with friends and classmates.